YellowMinionPlannet/Notes/Pluralsight_Networks_Concepts_and_Protocols_RossBagurdes/NetworkConceptsandProtocols_RossBagurdes.md

 ## How Global Addressing Works

-So in order to visit pluralsight.com(outside) from your home(inside), the packet is first send within inside frames to the router, then, the router pull out the packet and put it into a outside frame and send to the internet.
+So in order to visit pluralsight.com(outside) from your home(inside), the packet is first send within frames to the router, then, the router pull out the packet and put it into a outside frame and send to the internet.

 ![GolobalAddressing](./GlobalAddressing.png)